arduino/help-center-content/content/Arduino Cloud/Arduino IoT Cloud/We-were-not-able-to-upload-the-template-sketch-in-Arduino-Cloud.md

 This error is often caused by imported custom libraries conflicting with the built-in libraries used in the template.
 The error can be resolved by removing any custom libraries that may be causing the conflict.

-You can find your custom libraries by opening the [Web Editor](https://create.arduino.cc/editor), clicking **Libraries** in the sidebar, and selecting the **Custom** tab.
+You can find your custom libraries by opening the [Cloud Editor](https://create.arduino.cc/editor), clicking **Libraries** in the sidebar, and selecting the **Custom** tab.
 If you hover over a library with the cursor, a small arrow icon will appear.
 Click it and select **Delete library** to remove it.

 ![Removing a custom library](img/web-editor-custom-library-removal.png)